Fauve Garden, history of a motif

 The other constraints I imposed on myself were:

-That the fabric does not have a "top" and "bottom" in order to be able to place its pieces while optimizing the consumption of the fabric
+• That the fabric does not have a "top" and "bottom" in order to be able to place its pieces while optimizing the consumption of the fabric

 The camellia is a winter flower whose petals describe very tight curves and very soft roundness (and I'm not going to hide my passion for Chanel, the wink is far too obvious ;)).

-The immortelle brings a more vegetal note, and for me it has a particular emotional charge because my mother is Corsican and immortelles have the smell of holidays, of the sun, of the wild beauty of the Corsican landscapes.
+The immortelle brings a more vegetal note, and for me it has a particular emotional charge because my mother is Corsican and immortelles have the scent of holidays, of the sun, of the wild beauty of the Corsican landscapes.

-Then comes the element that creates the surprise in this bucolic composition: the viper , which undulates and meanders to bring dynamism to the whole.
+Then comes the element that creates the surprise in this bucolic composition: the viper , which undulates and winds to bring dynamism to the whole.
 This viper is also drawn according to the codes of naturalist drawing.

 After hand sketching on paper , to practice and refine my drawing, I worked on Procreate to put the drawings into digital format and on Illustrator to format the overall pattern.
-Then came the most technical part, which is essential in creating a textile design and which was the most difficult for me: creating a pattern with a rapport/match .
-The pattern must have consistency in the repetition and the pattern jump is repeated without creating a break between the different work plans, in the direction of height and width.
+Then came the most technical part, which is essential in the creation of a textile design and which was the most difficult for me: creating a pattern with a rapport/match .
+The pattern must have consistency in the repetition and the pattern jump is repeated without creating a break between the different work planes, in the direction of height and width.
 What is complicated is to manage the repetition without obtaining a bizarre and too obvious effect of very ordered multiplication, especially on a figurative and non-geometric pattern like Jardin Fauve.
 I carried out multiple tests and paper prints to validate the placements, the scale, the repetition.
 The patterns had to be easily found from one pattern piece to another, while remaining airy to facilitate reading.

 Choosing the right fabric

-I wanted the Jardin Fauve print to embellish light pieces such as dresses , blouses, shirts .
+I wanted the Jardin Fauve print to embellish light pieces like dresses , blouses, shirts .
 I chose a viscose poplin : it is a supple, soft fabric, easy to sew, and whose opacity allows you to make all kinds of pieces.
 It drapes more beautifully, accentuating the "lively" side of the design.
 The quality of poplin had already been validated during our previous collections, so I knew that there would be no problem with washing, ironing, and that the fabric was suitable for many sewing projects.

 Do...
 And redo!